khi48/NodeMCU-Wifi-Connector/README.md

-# NodeMCU_wifiConnect
+# NodeMCU Wifi Connector
-Connect to NodeMCU over wifi then pass through router ssid and password
+Connect device directly to a NodeMCU microcontroller over wifi.
+Using this connection to pass through a router ssid and password

 Firstly, connect an LED to pin D0 of the NodeMCU in series with a 2.2kohm resistor to ground.
 Next, pair your device (phone/laptop) to the NodeMCU local WiFi network "" using the password "".